-Hisham Kamal Sayed and Robert B. Palmer Brookhaven National Laboratory, Upton, NY, USA
+Hisham Kamal Sayed and Robert B. Palmer Brookhaven National Laboratory, Upton, New York 11973, USA

 David Neuffer

-Fermi National Laboratory, Batavia, IL, USA
+Fermi National Laboratory, Batavia, Illinois 60510, USA (Received 27 April 2015; published 4 September 2015)

-(Dated: July 23, 2015)

 Muon beams are generated with large transverse and longitudinal emittances.
 In order to achieve the low emittances required by a muon collider, within the short lifetime of the muons, ionization cooling is required.
-Cooling schemes have been developed to reduce the muon beam 6D emittances to $\approx 300~\mu m$ -rad in transverse and $\approx 1\text{-}1.5$ mm in longitudinal dimensions.
-The transverse emittance has to be further reduced to $\approx 50\text{-}25~\mu m$ -rad with an upper limit on the longitudinal emittance of ≈ 76 mm in order to meet the high-energy muon collider luminosity requirements. earlier studies of the transverse cooling of low energy muon beams in high field magnets showed a promising performance, but did not include transverse or longitudinal matching between the stages.
-In this study we present the first complete design of the high field - low energy ionization cooling channel with transverse and longitudinal matching.
-The channel design was based on strong focusing solenoids with fields of 25-30 T and low momentum muon beam starting from 135 MeV/c that decreases gradually.
-The cooling channel design presented here is the first to reach micron scale emittance.
+Cooling schemes have been developed to reduce the muon beam 6D emittances to $\approx 300 \ \mu$ m-rad in transverse and $\approx 1-1.5$ mm in longitudinal dimensions.
+The transverse emittance has to be further reduced to $\approx 50-25 \ \mu$ m-rad with an upper limit on the longitudinal emittance of ≈ 76 mm in order to meet the high-energy muon collider luminosity requirements.
+Earlier studies of the transverse cooling of low energy muon beams in high field magnets showed a promising performance, but did not include transverse or longitudinal matching between the stages.
+In this study we present the first complete design of the high field-low energy ionization cooling channel with transverse and longitudinal matching.
+The channel design was based on strong focusing solenoids with fields of 25-30 T and low momentum muon beam starting at 135 MeV/c and gradually decreasing.
+The cooling channel design presented here is the first to reach ≈ 50 micron scale emittance beam.
 We present the channel's optimized design parameters including the focusing solenoid fields, absorber parameters and the transverse and longitudinal matching.